 1901 Census shows that Flora Marsden, 70-year-old widow of Montague (who died in 1899) has remained at 17 Belsize Avenue, Hampstead with her recently married solicitor son Leonard Levison Montagu Marsden.

-1902 Stephen Leopold (son born 1858) marries in Scotland; his wife is Rebecca Augusta Morris (known as Gussie), born in Glasgow in 1869.
+1902 Stephen Leopold (son born 1858) marries in Scotland; his wife is Augusta Rebecca Morris (known as Gussie), born in Glasgow in 1869.
 Gussie was previously married to a David Schloss, with whom she had no children.
 Stephen Leopold Marsden and his new wife Gussie live at 53 Lexham Gardens, Kensington, where their children are born: in 1903 Claire Esther (and a twin who died soon after birth); and in 1909 Gerald Stephen Maurice.
-(Information from Misty Kenney: Gussie was the daughter of Misty’s great-great-aunt.)
+(Information from Misty Simons: Gussie was the daughter of Misty’s great-great-aunt.)

 1906 Daniel Finzi, husband of Isabel Blanche (daughter born 1861), dies aged 52